daeh/zotero-markdb-connect/README.md

 ![ZoteroObsidianCitationsScreenshot](https://user-images.githubusercontent.com/12652166/147509331-eee0dad4-8a36-490b-9bb9-f11ca6caa7be.png)

 This is an add-on for [Zotero](https://www.zotero.org), a research source management tool.
-The ZoteroObsidianCitations add-on finds files marked with citekeys in an external folder and adds a colored tag to the corresponding Zotero items.
+The ZoteroObsidianCitations add-on finds files marked with BibTeX keys in an external folder and adds a colored tag to the corresponding Zotero items.

 This is a companion to the [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin), a plugin for [Obsidian](https://obsidian.md) markdown editor, but can work with a variety of databases used to store reading notes outside of Zotero.